nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 _______________________________________________________
 [D][F]Homework (by:2020-11-09 23:59) [Remaining time: 0 days 2 hours 29 minutes]
 ```
-### 2.20 Viewing this week's deadline `this week deadline`
+### 2.20 Viewing this week's deadline `this week deadline` (Zhong Ningmou)
-This will print out this week's deadline that is not done and the remaining time left to complete.
+You can print out this week's deadline that is not done and the remaining time left to complete.

 Format: `this week deadline`